kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 If You license the Derivative Database under one of the licenses mentioned in (iii), You must comply with the terms of that license.

-b.
+#### b.

 For the avoidance of doubt, Extraction or Re-utilisation of the whole or a Substantial part of the Contents into a new database is a Derivative Database and must comply with Section 4.4.

-c. __Derivative Databases and Produced Works__.
+#### c.
+Derivative Databases and Produced Works.

 A Derivative Database is Publicly Used and so must comply with Section 4.4. if a Produced Work created from the Derivative Database is Publicly Used.

-d. __Share Alike and additional Contents__.
+#### d.
+Share Alike and additional Contents.

 For the avoidance of doubt, You must not add Contents to Derivative Databases under Section 4.4 a that are incompatible with the rights granted under this License.

-e. __Compatible licenses__.
+#### e.
+Compatible licenses.

 Licensors may authorise a proxy to determine compatible licenses under Section 4.4 a iii.
 If they do so, the authorised proxy's public statement of acceptance of a compatible license grants You permission to use the compatible license.

 ### 4.5 Limits of Share Alike.